-William El Gerel of tel my selloge estillo

-Note Responses Here

 8.2.3 Content in medium of instruction

-A large number of students are learning in regional medium o instruction.
-Each State will make content available in the mediun of instruction followed in the State.
+A large number of students are learning in regional medium of instruction.
+Each State will make content available in the medium of instruction followed in the State.

-Note Responses Here

 8.2.4 Promote local content

-The content available to the schools should address the specification of the schools, both in rural and urban locations.
-In terms of local and low-cost content that is designed or adapted locally by making an appropriate choice of ICT content/medium Community access points such as public kiosks should be made available to access local content.
+The content available to the schools should address the specific needs of the schools, both in rural and urban locations. in terms of local and low-cost content that is designed or adapted locally by making an appropriate choice of ICT content/medium.
+Community access points such as public kiosks should be made available to access local content.

-Note Responses Here

-8.2.5 Digital content for self-learning
+8.2.
+5 Digital content for self-learning

-The digital content provided to schools should be designed to ensure students' interaction with technology and promote selflearning .
+The digital content provided to schools should be designed to ensure students' interaction with technology and promote self-learning.
 The content should support a graded approach to cater to the needs of students from different classes.

-Note Responses Here

 8.2.6 Digital content for blended learning

 Digital content should be creative and support a blended learning approach, and not be mere digitisation of textbooks.

-Note Responses Here

-8.2.7 Digital content for teacher training Digital content for teacher training curriculum will empower them to use technology in pedagogy.
+8.2.7 Digital content for teacher training

+Digital content for teacher training curriculum will empower them to use technology in pedagogy.
 The content development will be based on instructional design.
 ICTs are not to replace teachers but to empower them with tools for effective teaching and learning.
 The teachers are to play the role of the facilitator and enjoy the experience of using ICTs in the school/classroom/lesson delivery/self-learning.